mahantybiplab/scaffold-eth-zk-starter-extension/README.md

 - `KnowFactorsOf33.sym` : it's a symbols file required for debugging or for printing the constraint system in an annotated mode.

-You will get an error if the file name is `KnowFactorsOf33.circom` .

 ## Computing our witness